rancher/rancher-docs/versioned_docs/version-2.7/troubleshooting/other-troubleshooting-tips/networking.md

 :::note

-This container [does not support ARM nodes](https://github.com/leodotcloud/swiss-army-knife/issues/18), such as a Raspberry Pi.
-This will be seen in the pod logs as `exec user process caused: exec format error`.
+The `swiss-army-knife` container does not support Windows nodes.
+It also [does not support ARM nodes](https://github.com/leodotcloud/swiss-army-knife/issues/18), such as a Raspberry Pi.
+When the test encounters incompatible nodes, this is recorded in the pod logs as an error message, such as `exec user process caused: exec format error` for ARM nodes, or `ImagePullBackOff (Back-off pulling image "rancherlabs/swiss-army-knife)` for Windows nodes.

 :::